-1. Excel Filter Feature to Count Cells by Color with Conditional Formatting
+1. Applying Excel Filter to Count Cells by Color with Conditional Formatting

 We know Excel provides various Features and we use them for many purposes.
 Such a kind is the Filter feature which filters the cell values based on different criteria.
 In our first method, we’ll use the Filter feature to gather the colored cells and also to filter out other cells.
 Moreover, we’ll use the SUBTOTAL function to count those colored cells.
 The SUBTOTAL function performs various tasks depending on the function number in the argument.
 So, follow the steps given below to perform the task.

 - Next, under the Home tab and in the Editing group, select Filter from the ‘Sort & Filter’ drop-down.